CTCycle/FAIRS-Roulette-Player/README.md

 1. **Download the project**: clone the repository or extract the release archive into a writable location (avoid paths that require admin privileges).
 2. **Configure environment variables**: copy `FAIRS/resources/templates/.env` into `FAIRS/setup/.env` and adjust values (e.g., backend selection).
-3. **Run `start_on_windows.bat`**: the bootstrapper installs a portable Python 3.12 build, downloads Astral’s `uv`, syncs dependencies from `pyproject.toml`, prunes caches, then launches the UI through `uv run`.
+3. **Run `start_on_windows.bat`**: the bootstrapper installs a portable Python 3.12 build, downloads Astral’s `uv`, syncs dependencies from `pyproject.toml`, prunes caches, then launches the **Web Application** through `uv run`.
 The script is idempotent—rerun it any time to repair the environment or re-open the app.

 Running the script the first time can take several minutes depending on bandwidth.
 Subsequent runs reuse the cached Python runtime and only re-sync packages when `pyproject.toml` changes.